Ocheing/plp-group-work-E-Commmerce-database/README.md

 ## 📂 Repository Contents

-- `ecommerce.sql`: Full SQL script to create and populate the database
+- `Ecommerce.sql`: Full SQL script to create and populate the database
 - `ERD.png`: The ERD diagram for the database structure
 - `README.md`: Project overview and documentation